18.104.22.168 Calculating proportional portability for non-agreement pensions

 Some recipients retain pre 20 September 2000 proportionalisation rules.
-This may mean other exemptions from proportional rate, 12 months for the non-proportional period, or possible use of the partner's AWLR, see 126.96.36.199 Overview of portability legislation.
+This may mean other exemptions from proportional rate, 12 months for the non-proportional period, or possible use of the partner's AWLR to calculate the proportional rate, see 22.214.171.124.

-When a recipient, with unlimited portability, stays overseas for more than 26 weeks and has less than 420 months (35 years) of AWLR (1.1.A.340), the person is generally paid at a 'proportion' of the normal rate or at a proportional rate.
-The proportional rate is calculated using the proportional portability (1.1.P.310) provisions of the SSAct, unless the recipient is specially exempted (see below).
+When a recipient with unlimited portability stays overseas for more than 26 weeks and has less than 420 months (35 years) of AWLR (1.1.A.340), the person is generally paid at a 'proportion' of the normal rate or at a proportional rate.
+The proportional rate is calculated using the proportional portability (1.1.P.310) provisions of the SSAct, unless the recipient has an exemption from the proportional rate, or is entitled to a portability extension (see below).

 Exemptions from the proportional rate

-If a person has AWLR of 420 months or more, the normal income and asset-tested rate can be paid overseas.
-RA, however, would still cease after 26 weeks (6 weeks only for TAL and maximum pension supplement) of a temporary absence, or on departure if the absence was permanent.
-The pension supplement basic amount (former GST supplement) can be paid overseas indefinitely.
+If a person has AWLR of 420 months or more, their rate will not be proportionalised after 26 weeks and the normal income and asset-tested rate will be paid while overseas.
+Ancillary payments, such as RA, will still cease after 26 weeks of a temporary absence, or on departure if the absence is permanent.
+TAL and maximum pension supplement are only paid for 6 weeks of a temporary absence, although the pension supplement basic amount (former GST supplement) can be paid overseas indefinitely for temporary or permanent absences.

-The following income support recipients, with indefinite portability, are exempt from the proportional rate.
+The following income support recipients, with indefinite portability, are exempt from the proportional rate, irrespective of their AWLR.
 These are:

-- terminally ill DSP recipients who are severely disabled, who qualified for DSP because they became unable to work or permanently blind whilst they were an Australia resident, and
+- terminally ill DSP recipients who are severely disabled, who qualified for DSP because they became unable to work or permanently blind whilst they were an Australia resident

-- permanently and severely impaired DSP recipients with no future work capacity who qualified for DSP because they became unable to work or permanently blind whilst they were an Australian resident, and
+- permanently and severely impaired DSP recipients with no future work capacity who qualified for DSP because they became unable to work or permanently blind whilst they were an Australian resident

-- entitled WidB pensioners whose partner died while both members of the couple were Australian residents, and who were overseas immediately before 20 Sept 2000 and have not returned to Australia for more than 26 weeks, and
+- former entitled WidB pensioners whose partner died while both members of the couple were Australian residents, and who were overseas immediately before 20 Sept 2000 and have not returned to Australia for more than 26 weeks

 - all pensioners granted before 2 July 1986 (proportional portability only came in on 1 July 1986), who were overseas immediately before 20 Sept 2000 and have not returned to Australia for more than 26 weeks.